alknemeyer/foot-design-project/README.md

 ## Software environment setup

 ### Python
-Install conda or miniconda, then:
+Install conda or miniconda, then either install dependancies as you want:

 ```bash
 $ conda create --name foot-design